uavtestpilot/VX/README.md

 # VX
 Voice Xformer Code written with Pythonista.
 Decided to use the scene class for a more visually pleasing gui.
-VXgui.py replaced with VXanimated.py, VXfui.pyui no longer needed.
+VXgui.py replaced with VXanimated.py, VXgui.pyui no longer needed.
+VXfunctions.py renamed to VXbuttons.py,
+new VXfunctions created for true coice transformation functionality.